 Students will be notified if verification documents are requested.
 New students will be initially notified by mailed letter and then once they have set up a Wheaton email account, by email to their Wheaton email account.
 Information will also be posted on the Wheaton Portal, the secure student portal.
 Continuing students are notified by email and on the Wheaton Portal.
 Notification is continued every three weeks until the requested information has been received.
 Students are responsible for sharing information requests with their parents.

 Students must provide verification documentation prior to the last day of the student’s enrollment for Campus-based, Direct Loan, and institutional need-based aid.
-Verification documentation must be provided for Pell Grant applicants prior to 120 days after the last day of the student’s enrollment or September 7th, 2019.
+Verification documentation must be provided for Pell Grant applicants prior to 120 days after the last day of the student’s enrollment.

 For maximum consideration of Campus-based and institutional need-based aid, verification documentation must be received prior to the annually established priority deadline date.

 Consequences of not submitting verification information in a timely manner

 Funds are awarded on a first-come, first-served basis according to the priority deadline, and awards cannot be processed until all requested verification items have been received (except for prospective new students who will receive an award estimate initially).
 Once all requested information has been received, awards are processed based on funding availability.
 If financial aid disburses after semester payment is due, students are subject to late fees and interest charges.

 February 15 is the priority deadline for the FAFSA.
 This is the deadline for maximum consideration for need-based Wheaton Grant funds.
 Before we can process an award estimate for a new student, the student's admission acceptance must have been finalized, and the FAFSA must have been completed.
 Please see "Award Estimates", below, for our policy on processing award estimates.
 Award processing for admitted applicants who meet these qualifications will begin late January-early February.